Nide17/reg_org_chart/README.md

 </html>
 ```

+### NOTABLE FILES, VARIABLES AND FUNCTIONS

+#### FILES

+- script.js: The main file that process the csv file for employees and leads.
+- chart.js: File with functions and varibales used for creating and updating the chart.
+- chartLegends.js: File with function "showDepartmentAndRoleLegend" used to create and show the legends for the charts.
+- createHiarchy.js: File for creating a JSON structure of the csv data to be used while creating the hierarchy.
+- csvRowObject.js: File with two functions: "getCsvRowEmployee" and "getCsvRowLead" used to parse one row in the csv file to facilitate in making the JSON structure.
+- employeeTooltip.js: File for displaying and hiding employee's details on hover via showTooltip, and hideTooltip functions.
+- getNodeColor.js: File with function "getNodeColor" used to calculate the color of the Node of employee.
+- selectLeads.js: File with function "selectLeadsDropdown" used to show a chart with the customer as the root of the chart.
+- showLeadsButton.js: File with function "showLeadsButton" used to show the button to show and hide the whole chart details.
+- topRightInfoBox.js: File with functions "showTopRightInfoBox" and "hideTopRightInfoBox" used to show and hide the box that has information about the leads of the selected employee.

+#### VARIABLES

+##### script.js

+- allEmployees: Contains the chart details for all employees.
+- leadsData: Contains the chart details for employees with leads.

+#### FUNCTIONS

 Create a CSV file named data.csv and populate it with the employee data.
 Each row should contain the following fields: **Employee_ID, Name, Title, Manager_ID, Role_Type.** Make sure the CSV file is in the same directory as your HTML and JavaScript files.

 Open the HTML file in a web browser.
 The organizational tree chart will be displayed in the browser.